nolanking90/texlab/crates/formatter/README.md

 ### Parsing
 Texlab uses the Rowan crate to construct a Red/Green tree.
-The tree consists of `SyntaxNode`s.
+The tree consists of nodes of type `SyntaxNode`.
 Each node has children either of type `SyntaxNode` or `SyntaxToken`. `SyntaxToken`s store the plain text from the document that typically is lost during construction of an abstract syntax tree.

 ### Lowering and Intermediate Representation